-EDITOR’S NOTE: Being a good parent, at times, takes superhero skills.
-To help you develop your own, “The Relational Book for Parenting” authors Saliha Bava and Mark Greene will offer advice in this exclusive periodic series for City Dads Group.
+EDITOR’S NOTE: Being a good parent at times takes superhero skills.
+To help you develop your own, “The Relational Book for Parenting” authors Saliha Bava and Mark Greene offer suggestions from their book.
+Go here to read more in this exclusive periodic series for City Dads Group.

 + + +